 Income splitting using intra-family investment loans generally involve a loan between spouses or common-law partners, but this strategy can also be effective with minor children.
-This is typically achieved by having the higher-income earning spouse make a prescribed rate loan to a spouse in a lower tax bracket.
+This is typically achieved by having the higher-income-earning spouse make a prescribed rate loan to a spouse in a lower tax bracket.
 Provided the loan is properly structured, the loan proceeds can be invested by the recipient, with the income taxed at their lower marginal rate.
-The interest paid on the loan would be taxable to the higher income spouse, and likewise deductible against the investment income of the lower income spouse.
+The interest paid on the loan would be taxable to the higher-income spouse, and likewise deductible against the investment income of the lower-income spouse.
+For more information, see "Lower the family tax bill-using loans for income splitting."

-Other considerations business
+Other considerations -business

-Other considerations business
+Other considerations -business